zhihesoft/leadinvr-cache/README.md

 This module is a wrap of node-redis for NestJS

-It requires Redist V5 or above.
+It requires Redist V7.4 or later.

 ## Register